Peilin-FF/Peilin-FF.github.io/_pages/about.md

 # 🎖 Honors and Awards
 - *2024.12* Grand prize for Contests Scholarship in Beihang University
-- *2024.12* Second Prize Scholarship in Beihang University
 - *2023.12* Outstanding student cadres
 - *2023.12* First Prize in the Chinese Mathematics Competition
-- *2023.12* First Prize in Beijing Mathematics Competition (114th in Beijing)
+- *2023.12* First Prize in Beijing Mathematics Competition (top 0.5% in Beijing)
 - *2023.12* Second Prize for Contests Scholarship in Beihang University
 - *2023.12* Second Prize in China Undergraduate Mathematical Contest in Modeling
 - *2023.09* Outstanding Teaching Assistant in Mathematical Analysis(6/32)